Euphrates Region: History

-In the course of the Syrian Civil War and the Rojava conflict, Syrian government forces withdrew from the area, and on 27 January 2014 an autonomous Kobanî Canton under the Constitution of Rojava was declared and institutions established.
+In the course of the Syrian civil war and the Rojava conflict, Syrian government forces withdrew from the area, and on 27 January 2014, an autonomous Kobanî Canton under the Constitution of Rojava was declared and institutions were established.

 In July 2013, the Islamic State of Iraq and the Levant (ISIL) began to forcibly displace Kurdish civilians from towns in Raqqa Governorate.
 After demanding that all Kurds leave Tell Abyad or else be killed, thousands of civilians, including Turkmens and Arabs, fled on 21 July.
-ISIL fighters looted and destroyed the property of Kurds, and in some cases, resettled displaced Sunni Arab families from the an-Nabek District (Rif Damascus), Deir ez-Zor and Raqqa, in abandoned Kurdish homes.
+ISIL fighters looted and destroyed the property of Kurds and, in some cases, resettled displaced Sunni Arab families from the an-Nabek District (Rif Damascus), Deir ez-Zor and Raqqa in abandoned Kurdish homes.
 A similar pattern was documented in Tel Arab and Tal Hassel in July 2013.
-As ISIL consolidated its authority in Raqqa, Kurdish civilians were forcibly displaced from Tel Akhader, and from the immediate Kobanî area, in March and September 2014, respectively.
+As ISIL consolidated its authority in Raqqa, Kurdish civilians were forcibly displaced from Tel Akhader and from the immediate Kobanî area in March and September 2014, respectively.

-Euphrates Region has seen fighting with the Islamic State since 2014.
+Euphrates Region saw fighting with the Islamic State from 2014 onward.
 In September 2014, ISIL launched a major assault against the Euphrates Region, capturing more than 100 Kurdish villages.
-As a consequence of the ISIL occupation, up to 200,000 Kurdish refugees fled from the Euphrates Region to Turkey, allowed in only under the condition that they left their vehicles and livestock behind.
-While committing massacres and kidnapping women in the seized villages, ISIL forces were not able to occupy the entire region, as the People's Protection Units (YPG) and Women's Protection Units (YPJ) forces successfully put up stiff resistance in the city of Kobanî.
+As a consequence of the ISIL occupation, up to 200,000 Kurdish refugees fled from the Euphrates Region to Turkey, allowed in only on the condition that they left their vehicles and livestock behind.
+While committing massacres and kidnapping women in the seized villages, ISIL forces were not able to occupy the entire region, as the People's Defense Units (YPG) and Women's Protection Units (YPJ) forces successfully put up stiff resistance in the city of Kobanî.
 After weeks of isolation as a result of Turkey blocking arms and fighters from entering the city, the US-led coalition finally began to target the ISIL assault forces with airstrikes.
 This move helped the YPG/YPJ to force ISIL to retreat from the city, and much of the surrounding region was retaken by Kurdish forces.
 After the successful summer 2015 Tell Abyad offensive of YPG/YPJ forces against ISIL, municipalities there voted to join the autonomous Kobanî Canton administration, creating the region in its contemporary shape.

 Politics and administration

-Kobanî's Legislative Assembly has two co-presidents, Lemis Abdullah (an Armenian woman refugee from Tell Abyad), and Mihemed Şahin (a Kurdish man).
+Kobanî's Legislative Assembly had two co-presidents, Lemis Abdullah (an Armenian woman refugee from Tell Abyad) and Mihemed Şahin (a Kurdish man).